raipc/atsd-api-python/README.md

 Required-by:
 ```

-For installation on a system without Internet access, review the following [guide](offline_installation.md).
+To install the client on a system without Internet access, follow the [Offline Installation Instructions](offline_installation.md).

 ### Installing from Source